 - 2.1.
-RSE and Health Education are coordinated by the Assistant Principal, who is responsible for the overall planning, implementation and review of the programme. - 2.2.
+RSE and Health Education are coordinated by the Vice Principal, who is responsible for the overall planning, implementation and review of the programme. - 2.2.
 RSE and Health Education will be conducted in accordance with legislation and DfE statutory guidance and will be monitored and reviewed on an annual basis. - 2.3.
-The majority of the programme will be delivered within PSHE and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
-Pupils can be taught in mixed ability, mixed gender or single sex groupings.
-There will be additional expert input from external agencies. - 2.4.
+The majority of the programme will be planned, timetabled and taught during PSHE lessons and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
+Pupils can be taught in mixed ability, mixed gender or single sex groupings. - 2.4.
 External experts may be invited to assist from time to time with the delivery of the sex and relationship education programme but will be expected to comply with the provisions of this policy. - 2.5.
-Relationships and sex education and health education form part of the curriculum in every year group.
+Relationships and Sex Education and Health Education form part of the curriculum in every year group.
 Our programmes of study by year group / key stage are available to view on the academy website. - 2.6.
 In RSE we teach pupils about: